davidjguru/davidjguru.github.io/_posts/2019-9-27-Drupal-fast-tips-prefilling-fields-in-forms.md

  **Note:** If you want to know more about how to use ddev, I recommend you this article about the tool["Development environments for Drupal with DDEV"](https://davidjguru.github.io/blog/creating-development-environments-for-drupal-with-ddev) or this related cheatsheet: ["Docker, Docker
   -Compose and DDEV - Cheatsheet"](https://davidjguru.github.io/blog/containers-docker-docker-compose-ddev-cheatsheet).

+  Okay, now let's look at a little sketch of the form we're planning to build:

 ![Creating custom basic Forms in Drupal 8]({{ site.baseurl }}/images/davidjguru_8_my_drupal_website_form.png)